mobizt/FirebaseClient/README.md

 The `AsyncClientClass` object requires the network config data (`network_config_data`) that obtained from one of the following networking classes via the static function called `getNetwork`.

-- [DefaultNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultNetwork/DefaultNetwork.ino) is used with the core WiFi enabled networking.
+- [DefaultNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultNetwork/) is used with the core WiFi enabled networking.

-- [DefaultWiFiNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultWiFiNetwork/DefaultWiFiNetwork.ino) is used with the core WiFi Multi enabled networking or non-core WiFi networking.
+- [DefaultWiFiNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultWiFiNetwork/) is used with the core WiFi Multi enabled networking or non-core WiFi networking.

-- [DefaultEthernetNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork) is used with the core Ethernet enabled networking.
+- [DefaultEthernetNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultEthernetNetwork/) is used with the core Ethernet enabled networking.

-- [EthernetNetwork](examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino) is used with the non-core Ethernet networking.
+- [EthernetNetwork](/examples/App/NetworkInterfaces/Async/Callback/EthernetNetwork/) is used with the non-core Ethernet networking.

-- [GSMNetwork](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) is used with the non-core GSM networking.
+- [GSMNetwork](/examples/App/NetworkInterfaces/Async/Callback/GSMNetwork/) is used with the non-core GSM networking.

-- [GenericNetwork](examples/App/NetworkInterfaces/GenericNetwork/GenericNetwork.ino) is used with the non-core or user defined networking.
+- [GenericNetwork](/examples/App/NetworkInterfaces/Async/Callback/GenericNetwork/) is used with the non-core or user defined networking.

 > [!WARNING]
 > In ESP32, [ADC2](https://docs.espressif.com/projects/esp-idf/en/v4.2/esp32/api-reference/peripherals/adc.html) (`GPIO 0`, `GPIO 2`, `GPIO 4`, `GPIO 12`, `GPIO 13`, `GPIO 14`, `GPIO 15`, `GPIO 25`, `GPIO 26` and `GPIO 27`) cannot be used while using WiFi.

 The default network class can be used with WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W.

-The boolean parameter assigned with the default network class constructor is the option for how the network (WiFi) reconnection can be done automatically or manually.
+The boolean parameter passed to the default network class constructor is the option for how the network (WiFi) reconnection can be done automatically or manually.

 The default WiFi network class provided the mean for connection with multiple WiFi credentials (WiFi Multi),